AndroConsis/Rest-Client-Chrome-Extension/README.md

 # Rest Client as Chrome Extension

-This project is created for coding challenge give by Cause Code as in 2nd Round of interview process.
-Project works as basic Rest Client to make HTTP Get, Post, Put and Delete requests to a particular URL.
+This project is created for coding challenge.
+Project is basic Rest Client to make HTTP Get, Post, Put and Delete requests to a particular URL.

 ## Getting Started